15 Iconic Places to Eat in Mobile, AL

 5. Wintzell’s Oyster House

-Wintzells Oyster House started as a six stool oyster bar in downtown Mobile.
-“Fried, stewed, or nude”, Mobilians have enjoyed fresh, Gulf oysters here since 1938.
+Wintzells Oyster House is the iconic restaurant of downtown Mobile.
+Started as a six stool oyster bar on Dauphin St, “Fried, stewed, or nude”, Mobilians have enjoyed fresh, Gulf oysters here since 1938.

 6. Callaghan’s Irish Social Club